dylanljones/pyrekordbox/docs/source/index.rst

 .. warning::
-   This project is still under heavy development and might contain bugs or have breaking API changes in the future.
+   This project is still under development and might contain bugs or have breaking API changes in the future.